-Rate review is the process by which insurance regulators review health carriers' proposed insurance premiums to ensure they are based on accurate, verifiable data and realistic projections of healthcare costs and utilization.
+Rate review is the process by which insurance regulators review health carriers' proposed insurance premiums1 to ensure they are based on accurate, verifiable data and realistic projections of healthcare costs and utilization.

-Rate review has historically been handled by the states using a wide variety of approaches.
-The ACA sought to place a floor underneath the level of rate review, including a requirement that the Department of Health and Human Services (HHS), along with the states, establish a process for annual review of rates above a certain threshold to see if they are "unreasonable,” or unjustified, before these plans are sold to consumers.
-Currently, federal regulations require such a review whenever a carrier proposes an annual premium rate increase in excess of 10% but states have the autonomy to adopt lower thresholds.
+Rate review has historically been conducted at the state-level using a wide variety of approaches.
+The Affordable Care Act sought to establish minimum acceptability standards for rate review, which include a requirement to create a process for annually reviewing rates above a certain threshold to determine if they are "unreasonable" or unjustified before the plans are sold to consumers.
+Current federal regulations require such a review whenever a carrier proposes an annual premium rate increase in excess of 10 percent; however, states have the autonomy to adopt lower thresholds.
 Additionally, the U.S. Department of Health and Human Services is tasked with reviewing proposed rates for states that fail to establish an "effective" rate review program.2,3 This designation reflects consideration of basic factors, like medical cost trends, expected utilization of services and determinations about the reasonableness of rate increases.

 2. Information about "effective" rate review can be found on CMS' website: https://www.cms.gov/CCIIO/Programs-and-Initiatives/Health-Insurance-Market-Reforms/Review-of-Insurance-Rates